lrfinotti/cybr201_book/01-WhatIsCrypto.md

 analyze_bigram(tale_text_enc)
 ```

-This reinforces our guesses for "F" and "Y", but casts doubts on "D".
-On the other hand, it hints "A" is "h".
-Let's try these three values:
+This reinforces our guesses for "F" (from "he"), "Y" (from "th"), and "D" (from "an").
+It also hints "A" is "h" and "R" is "n".
+Let's try these values:

 ```{code-cell} ipython3
 # possible decryption dictionary -- start with no translation